IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario5/Lab_2/ReadMe.md

 ![alt text][cf5]

 7\.
-Now we will create the Configuration for the Policy selecting the Policy project type from the drop down box.
+Now we will create the Configuration for the Policy selecting the **Policy project** type from the drop down box.
-Enter the name of the policy i.e. **chopper1-es-demo-scram-policy** , add a brief description if you want to, i.e. **Policy to connect to Event Streams instance es-demo using SCRAM** and finally click on hyper link **Drag and drop a single file here or click to import** to import the zip file we created in the previous section.
+Enter the name of the policy i.e. **&lt;username>-es-demo-scram-policy** , add a brief description if you want to, i.e. **Policy to connect to Event Streams instance es-demo using SCRAM** and finally click on hyper link **Drag and drop a single file here or click to import** to import the zip file we created in the previous section.

 ![alt text][cf6]